 Each of you will have the opportunity to travel and learn inside and outside of the classroom with some of the most talented faculty in international

-Note that through IAU's parent institution, ACM, you are welcome to return to Aix and complete a one-year M.A. degree in art history, French studies, international education administration, or international relations, a Global M.B.A. or a two-year MFA program.
+Note that through IAU's degree-granting college, ACM, you are welcome to return to Aix and complete a one-year M.A. degree in art history, French studies, international education administration, or international relations, a Global M.B.A. or a two-year MFA program.
 More information can be found at www.ACMFrance.org.